-The council project group have a memorandum of understanding with Te Tangata Whenua o te Upoko o te Ika a Maui, a grouping of local iwi (from the Rangitāne and Te Atiawa hapu).
-The project group met with representatives from Rangitāne, Wellington Tenths Trust and Te Atiawa to discuss the cultural significance of the Pinehaven Stream catchment.
+The council project group have met with representatives from Te Atiawa No Runga I Te Rangi (represented by the Port Nicholson Block Settlement Trust) to discuss the cultural significance of the Pinehaven Stream catchment.
+Discussions were also held with Rangitane o Wairarapa, however, these discussions have now been superseded by confirmation in the Proposed Natural Resources Plan that the Rangitane o Wairarapa Rohe is east of the ridgeline of the Rimutakas.
 In addition a cultural likelihood of discovery database held by GWRC was checked.
 The outcomes of this were that the Pinehaven catchment had significance as a waterway, but was not known to be an area of historic cultural significance or current cultural significance to Māori.